Long-time Freeness in the Kicked Top: Free cumulants dynamics

-To quantitatively characterize the emergence of freeness in the chaotic regime, we focus on $\gamma=6$, and we analyze the long-time saturation value of the free cumulants $\kappa_{2n}(t,0\dots,t,0)$ as $n$ and the system size $D$ are changed.
-We compute the exact time evolution, using Eq.~\eqref{calculate_free}, up to $n=6$.
-In Fig.~\ref{Plateau} we consider the time-average $\overline{\kappa_{2n}}$, obtained averaging $\kappa_{2n}(t,0,\dots,t,0)$ over time, between $t=25$ and $t=50$.
-Free cumulants saturate to a value that vanishes as $D^{-1}$, as encoded in Eq.~\eqref{freenessthermal}.
+To quantitatively characterize the emergence of asymptotic freeness in the chaotic regime, we focus on $\gamma=6$, and we analyze the long-time saturation value of the free cumulants $\kappa_{2n}(t,0\dots,t,0)$ as $n$ and the system size $D$ are changed.
+We compute the exact time evolution, using Eq.~\eqref{calculate_free}, up to $n=6$ \footnote{Numerically, for evaluating the free cumulant $\kappa_{2n}$, we calculate the respective $2n-$OTOC and subtract all the products of powers of lower-order free cumulants, following exactly the moments-cumulants \eqref{eq:momcum}.
+The exact expressions for all the orders up to $n=6$, for traceless observables, can be found in \cite{zenodo2024}. }.
+In Fig.~\ref{fig_1}(right) we consider the time-average $\overline{\kappa_{2n}}$, obtained averaging $\kappa_{2n}(t,0,\dots,t,0)$ over time, between $t=25$ and $t=50$.
+Free cumulants saturate to a value that vanishes as $D^{-1}$, as encoded in Eq.~\eqref{eq_infinity}.
 This is a known feature characterizing long-time dynamics of out-of-time ordered correlators \cite{huang2019finite}.
-In the case of free cumulants as well, this value stems from the fluctuations of matrix elements, and as such, it is not presently captured by the full ETH in Eqs.~\eqref{full_ETH}.
-The data show that the plateau is also decreasing with the order of the power $n$, proportionally to $e^{-2n}$.
+In the case of free cumulants as well, this value stems from the fluctuations of matrix elements, and as such, it is not presently captured by the full ETH in Eqs.~\eqref{full_ETH}. \\ The data show that the plateau is also decreasing with the order of the power $n$, proportionally to $e^{-2n}$.
+While the scaling with $D$ originates from the fluctuations of the matrix elements and is universally valid for all observables obeying the ETH, the scaling with $n$ can be written as $a^n$, where the value of $a<1$ is observable-dependent and unrelated to asymptotic freeness; this feature, indeed, does not impact the general validity of the subsequent results, which are observable independent.
 Overall, we find

-After the saturation to $1/D$, one may eventually expect signatures of level repulsion at even longer time scales, see e.g. Ref.~\cite{cotler2017chaos, cotler2020spectral}.
+Since it will enter the discussion below, one should notice that, as an immediate consequence of Eq.~\eqref{eq:plateau}, products of $\alpha$ free cumulants scale as $D^{-\alpha}$.
+After the saturation to $D^{-1}$, one may eventually expect signatures of level repulsion at even longer time scales, see e.g. Ref.~\cite{cotler2017chaos, cotler2020spectral}.
 A more detailed understanding of this phenomenon is left to future investigation.